franticspider/bioarch/doc/tutorial1.md

-#Basics of R for non-programmers
+#Tutorial 1: Basics of R for non-programmers

 ##SUMMARY